 "Many of the things that we chose not to add back are things that can be done at a later date for no additional cost than what the construction cost would have been anyway," Stearns said.
-"I can tell you the biggest item in terms of money was ornate woodwork being done for pillars at the main entrance and you can clearly see where they were supposed to go."

 He said this saved a great deal of money and the library trustees can in the future chose to add the pillars.

 Baybutt Construction, a Keene, N.H-based company, had been hired as the general contractor for the $2.9 million renovation.
 But the project came to a standstill when subcontractors refused to continue their jobs and insisted Baybutt had not paid them for the work already done.
 Rockingham town officials terminated a contract with Baybutt when the corporation's financial woes were realized.

 Baybutt Construction did not take out a performance or a payment bond, which acts as a sort of insurance contract and was a project requirement from the town.
 Stearns said the town of Rockingham paid about $980,000 to the Baybutt for the project before everything went south.
 The company's owner, Frederick L. Baybutt, declared personal bankruptcy in February.

 Engelberth was selected by the Rockingham Selectboard on Tuesday, Jan.
 15, to "button up" the building by closing in its roofs and walls and making it "reasonably weathertight."
 The Colchester-based company was later tapped to finish the renovation project.